Bromgard/rcblack/grammar/lesson09.md

 The English subjunctive can also be communicated with the use of certain modal verbs.

->I might call him a thing divine.
+>I __might call__ him a thing divine.
 <!--Tempest-->

->If I could pray to move, prayers would move me.
+>If I __could pray__ to move, prayers __would move__ me.
 <!--Julius Caesar-->

-[Include continental example?]
+[Include continental Scand. example?]

 The subjunctive mood is expressed in Old Icelandic with its own system of declensions for each verb and are generally marked by weak changes in ablaut and declension.
-The Old Icelandic substantive copula, _vera_, had a strong inflection that looks like this.
+The Old Icelandic substantive copula, _vera_, has an inflection that looks like this.

 #### Present

 | Pers.    | Sing. | Pl. |
 |:---------|:-----:|----:|